 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the yellow card scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 The effects in overdosage will be potentiated by simultaneous ingestion of alcohol and psychotropic drugs.

-Symptoms: Central nervous system depression, including respiratory depression, may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
+Central nervous system depression, including respiratory depression, may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
 The triad of coma, pinpoint pupils and respiratory depression is considered indicative of opioid over dosage with dilation of the pupils occurring as hypoxia develops.
 Nausea and vomiting are common.
-Hypotension and tachycardia are possible but unlikely.
-Dry mouth, sweating, hypothermia, confusion, convulsions, severe dizziness, severe drowsiness and facial flushing are other symptoms of overdose.
-Nervousness or restlessness, excitement, hallucinations, bradycardia, circulatory failure, slow or troubled breathing, severe weakness, convulsions, especially in infants and children.
+Other opioid overdose symptoms include hypothermia, confusion, convulsions, severe dizziness, severe drowsiness, hypotension and tachycardia (possible but unlikely),nervousness or restlessness, excitement, hallucinations, bradycardia, circulatory failure, slow or troubled breathing, severe weakness, convulsions, especially in infants and children.
 Rhabdomyolysis, progressing to renal failure, has been reported in over dosage with opioids.

 This should include general symptomatic and supportive measures including a clear airway and monitoring of vital signs until stable.
 Consider activated charcoal if an adult presents within one hour of ingestion of more than 350 mg or a child more than 5 mg/kg.
 In acute overdosage with respiratory depression or coma, the specific opioid antagonist naloxone is indicated using one of the recommended dose regimens– repeated doses may be required in a seriously poisoned patient as naloxone is a competitive antagonist with a short half life.